Vrecuero/repo1/test.md

 - identity.type
     - Returns the type of managed identity enabled on the resource.
 - tags
-- tags['<tagName>']
+- ´tags['<tagName>']´
     - This bracket syntax supports tag names that have punctuation such as a hyphen, period, or space.
     - Where <tagName> is the name of the tag to validate the condition for.
-    - Examples: tags['Acct.CostCenter'] where Acct.CostCenter is the name of the tag.
+    - Examples: ´tags['Acct.CostCenter']´ where Acct.CostCenter is the name of the tag.
-- tags['''<tagName>''']
+- ´tags['''<tagName>''']´
     - This bracket syntax supports tag names that have apostrophes in it by escaping with double apostrophes.
     - Where '<tagName>' is the name of the tag to validate the condition for.
-    - Example: tags['''My.Apostrophe.Tag'''] where 'My.Apostrophe.Tag' is the name of the tag.
+    - Example: ´´´´tags['''My.Apostrophe.Tag''']´´´´ where 'My.Apostrophe.Tag' is the name of the tag.
-- property aliases - for a list, see Aliases.
+- property aliases - for a list, see [Find the property alias](#Find-the-property-alias).

 #### Value